BuiTanLan/ecommerce-microservices/readme.md

 - [Data Validation](http://www.kamilgrzybek.com/design/rest-api-data-validation/): Data validation verify data items which are coming to our application from external sources and check if theirs values are acceptable but Business rules validation is a more broad concept and more close to how business works and behaves.
 So it is mainly focused on behavior For implementing data validation I used [FluentValidation](https://github.com/FluentValidation/FluentValidation) library for cleaner validation also better separation of concern in my handlers for preventing mixing validation logic with orchestration logic in my handlers.
 - [Business Rules validation](http://www.kamilgrzybek.com/design/domain-model-validation/): I explicitly check all of the our business rules, inner my handlers and I will throw a customized exception based on the error that these errors should inherits from [AppException](./src/BuildingBlocks/BulidingBlocks/Exception/AppException.cs) class, because of these exceptions, occurs in application layer and we catch this exceptions in api layer with using [Hellang.Middleware.ProblemDetails](https://www.nuget.org/packages/Hellang.Middleware.ProblemDetails/) middleware and pass a correct status code to client.

-## Prerequisites & How to Run
+## Prerequisites

 1. Install git - [https://git-scm.com/downloads](https://git-scm.com/downloads).
 2. Install .NET Core 6.0 - [https://dotnet.microsoft.com/download/dotnet/6.0](https://dotnet.microsoft.com/download/dotnet/6.0).
 3. Install Visual Studio 2022, Rider or VSCode.
 4. Install docker - [https://docs.docker.com/docker-for-windows/install/](https://docs.docker.com/docker-for-windows/install/).
 5. Make sure that you have ~10GB disk space.
-7. Clone Project [https://github.com/mehdihadeli/e-commerce-microservices](https://github.com/mehdihadeli/e-commerce-microservices), make sure that's compiling
+6. Clone Project [https://github.com/mehdihadeli/e-commerce-microservices](https://github.com/mehdihadeli/e-commerce-microservices), make sure that's compiling
-8. Open `ECommerce.sln` solution.
+7. Open `ECommerce.sln` solution.
-9. Docker useful commands

-    - `docker-compose  -f .\docker-compose.yaml up` or `docker-compose -f .\docker-compose.yaml build --no-cache` - start dockers
-    - `docker-compose kill` - to stop running dockers.
-    - `docker-compose down -v` - to clean stopped dockers.
-    - `docker ps` - for showing running dockers
-    - `docker ps -a` - to show all dockers (also stopped)
+## How to Run

+### Using Docker-Compose

 10. Go to [deployments/docker-compose/docker-compose.yaml](./deployments/docker-compose/docker-compose.yaml) and run: `docker-compose up`.
 11. Wait until all dockers got are downloaded and running.